landondurnan/form-builder/APPROACH.md

 - [x] Field creation (add fields with basic properties)
 - [x] All field types (text, textarea, number, select, radio, checkbox, date)
 - [x] Validation system using Zod (required, min/max, regex)
+- [x] Remove, reorder, and edit fields
 - [x] LocalStorage persistence (save/load/reset)
 - [x] Builder and preview mode architecture
-- [x] JSON schema export foundation
+- [x] JSON schema export/import
+- [x] Mock submission with configurable latency and failure simulation
 - [x] Human-readable validation messages
-- [x] Write short documentation notes explaining architectural tradeoffs and next-phase plans
+- [x] Real-time form validation feedback

 ### ⚠️ Remaining / Deferred

-- [ ] Remove, reorder, and edit fields
-- [ ] Conditional visibility (e.g., show “State” if country = US)
+- [ ] Conditional visibility (e.g., show "State" if country = US)
-- [ ] Mock submission (latency + random success/failure)

-## 🧭 Next Steps & Prioritization

-Given time constraints and overall scope, next steps are being prioritized by demonstrating end-to-end flow and system completeness rather than 100% feature coverage:

-### Planned next:

-- [ ] Implement mock submission with success/failure handling to demonstrate validation + error states
-- [ ] Add one simple conditional visibility rule (hardcoded example) to show system extensibility
+Brainstorming conditional visibility we would need to add support in our schema definition and field metadata with a new option like `visibleIf`, our Tanstack form and Zod schema and would need to consider this constraint for rendering and validation.